lscott98/setting-up-protonvpn/README.md

 ## Conclusion

-This project showcases how a VPN can be used to secure remote services in a cloud system.
-The application demonstrates how IP addresses change between layers: moving from a local Mac device to an Azure VM and then connecting to a VPN demonstrates how an attack surface can change.
+This project showcases how a VPN can be a way to secure a remote service in a cloud system.
+The application demonstrates how IP addresses change between layers: moving from a local Mac device to an Azure VM and also connecting to a VPN demonstrates how an attack surface will change.

-Although the geographic location remained the same, the data confirmed that the VPN was working correctly through encrypted traffic.
+Remotely, although the geographic location was at the same place, this data confirmed that the VPN was working correctly in an encrypted protocol and traffic encryption.
 Relevant IT support activities include remote access, cloud systems, and secure network access.